writethedocs/www/docs/conf/vilnius/2019/sponsors/prospectus.rst

 We hold two conferences yearly, one in Portland, USA in May, and one in Prague, Europe in September.
 Attendence is approximately 400 in the USA and 250 in Europe, and we expect both conferences to sell out.
+This year we are happy to launch a brand new event in Vilnius, Lithuania, in June, with an estimated capacity of 50 attendees.

 Our audience is made up of: